-The Mount Sinai Medical Center has a long history of excellence in hematology in all the areas of clinical care and research.
+The Mount Sinai Health System has a long history of excellence in hematology in all the areas of clinical care and research.
 Physicians, nurse practitioners, social workers, and other members of the health care team who specialize in both adult and pediatric hematology work together to assure that all patients have access to comprehensive, state-of-the art care.

 An active laboratory research program seeks to provide more effective therapy for a variety of hematological conditions.
 In addition to three programs in hemophilia, sickle cell disease, and thrombophilia, our physicians provide care to children with anemia secondary to hemoglobinopathy, red cell membrane or enzyme disorders, aplastic anemia (including Fanconi's anemia), thrombocytopenia (ITP), neutropenia, polycythemia, and thrombocytosis.